-Last year the Standard Bank oil Exchange Traded Note (ETN) expired and they issued a new one and with Brent oil at seven-year highs, everybody wants a slice of the action.
+Back in 2020 the Standard Bank oil Exchange Traded Note (ETN) expired and they issued a new one in 2021 and with Brent as volatile as ever there is opportunity here for profit for those timing their entry right.

-Locally investors have limited options to get exposure to a rising oil price with the only stock being Sasol (JSE code: SOL).
-This makes this ETN well worth a look, albeit oil can reverse almost as quickly as it climbs.
+Locally investors have limited options to get exposure to a rising oil price with the only stock being Sasol (JSE code: SOL), but Sasol has been ignoring the rand/oil price.
+This makes this ETN well worth a look for those expecting a higher oil price.

 This ETN tracks the Brent oil price (chart below) in Rands with an allocation factor of 100, so every 100 ETNs equals a barrel of oil.